- Hakone’s Venetian Glass Museum – The Biggest Surprise in Town - 19 March 2026

 In this case, you might want to fly into one of the Tokyo airports and out of Osaka (or vice versa depending on flight schedules or your trip itinerary).

-Not all airlines offer this as a possibility, but, if yours does, you might want to think about it.
+Not all airlines offer this as a possibility, but if yours does, you might want to think about it.

 If you do decide to try it, have a look at our guide to the best ways to get from Osaka Airport into the city here.

 So, there you have it – all the things you might want to consider when deciding whether to fly into Narita or Haneda.
-Do you have a favourite, or is there anything else you think people should consider?
+Do you have a favorite, or is there anything else you think people should consider?
 Let us know in the comments.

 Have you joined our Japlanease Facebook Group yet?
 It’s the perfect place to ask questions and get answers from me, and other Japan fans and travelers.
 Join it here.